 Although the majority of Lyubov revere the Orthodox Faith, Lyubov faith is often complex and difficult to understand.
 The same muzhiks that go to services each week and know their prayers by heart can be found whispering of ancient gods – calling them, perhaps, by the names of the Angels.
 The pure worship of nature, in the form of Matushka, and the land still exists in Lyubov, particularly in the mountains of Veche, Gallenia, and the northern marches of Molhyna, and flourishes beside the Orthodoxy in those provinces.
 Matushka has become a political symbol – Mother Lyubov – masking her past as a goddess of the indigenous people of Lyubov who were conquered by Terran forces during the Great Crusade.

 Matushka herself is a revered figure within the Orthodoxy as the personification of Lyubov and of the Divine Grace that rests upon this blessed world.
 She is at once the Sabbath Queen, the manifestation of Divine Grace and the Avenging Angel who protects Lyubov.
-However, there some who confound her with other figures that are worshiped in secret, often beneath the cover of Orthodox religion, by those who do not follow Orthodoxy.
-Travelers through Lyubov may find remnants of the pagan faith still lingering, particularly in uneducated or uncivilized muzhik towns far from the civilization of the Pavtlow in Lyubovhive or Siev.
+However, some confound her with other figures that are worshiped in secret, often beneath the cover of Orthodox religion, by heretics or worse.
+Travelers through Lyubov may find remnants of the pagan faith still lingering, particularly in uneducated or uncivilized muzhik towns far from the civilization of Lyubovhive or Siev.
 Some of these pagan religions are harmless delusions, others are half-remembered versions of the Imperial cult but a few are insidious Chaos cults which are hunted down and extirpated with fire and sword by the Maccabees wherever they can find them.

 The mystic nature of Lyubov has no face, yet those who break Mother Lyubov’s rules find themselves devastated as certainly as any who cross an Imperial Inquisitor.
 On Lyubov, all woodlands are the same ~ Matushka’s Forest.
 If you enter one and grow lost, you may emerge anywhere on the planet, dozens or hundreds of miles away from where you began.
 The trees whisper in the night wind, and if you do not walk straight through the forest, you will lose the path.
 This is not mere peasant superstition – it is fact.
 The forests grow fast and trails are quickly obscured, her people are the trees and the animals, and they live within the forests and the mountains, awaiting the next naïve visitor.